 Florida’s Silver Alert program can be helpful if you have an aging family member who is at risk for becoming lost or disoriented as the result of Alzheimer’s, dementia or another cognitive condition.
 This program, recently enacted in 2011, can help to ensure that individuals living with such conditions can be quickly helped if they get lost.

-At Home Care Assistance of Fort Myers, we’re excited to share information about such a valuable program.
+At Fort Myers Home Care Assistance, we’re excited to share information about such a valuable program.
 Thus far, the program has been used in Florida more than the Amber Alert system, and has helped reunite more than countless seniors with their families.
 The following are five essential facts that we wanted to share about this program.

 1. Signs on Highways Identify People Who Need Help

 In order to streamline the search for a missing adult, Silver Alert signs are placed on highways that provide information, such as the make and model of the vehicle person is driving.
 Alerts can also be posted for pedestrians who become lost or disoriented.

 There is no need to register a person with cognitive impairment for the Silver Alerts program.
 As long as people meet the criteria for the program, the local police will offer support and assistance in finding the missing individual as fast as possible.